-The company’s dc connect solution is now live in Dublin and provides customers with access to an interconnected network between 15 data centres within the city providing near instant capacity.
+The company’s dc connect solution is now live in Dublin and provides customers with access to an interconnected network between 15 data centers within the city providing near instant capacity.

-euNetworks is currently directly connected into more than 350 data centres across Europe, with a subset of these facilities pre-spliced with fibre when they are dc connect enabled.
+euNetworks is currently directly connected into more than 350 data centers across Europe, with a subset of these facilities pre-spliced with fibre when they are dc connect enabled.

 The dc connect solution first went live in London in 2014 and since then euNetworks has rolled it out to eight of its 14 fibre-based city networks, including Frankfurt, Paris, Manchester, Amsterdam, Utrecht, Rotterdam, and key sites in Switzerland.